Ikechukwu-Miracle/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 *7. Get node at index* returns pointer to node at given index.
 *8. Sum list* returns the sum of all the integer data of the list.
 *9. Insert* inserts a new node at a given index.
+*10. Delete at index* deletes a node at a given index.